 Nondumiso Medupe's appointment as an independent non-executive director and audit committee member (effective 3 January 2023).
 Vuyisa Nkonyeni and Isaac Mophatlane will retire by rotation, as independent non-executive directors, with effect from the date of the AGM, being 18 May 2023.

-Board composition, diversity and experience (ESG report, page 110)
+Board composition, diversity and experience

 Summarised governance report continued

 Governance roadshow 2022